ElKelud/About-Me/README.md

 4. Qualifications

-I started my educational journey at the TK Agha Wacana and graduated.
-I studied from 2014 and graduate at 2016, then, I continued to SDN ... belonging at the year 2016 before graduated in 2022.
+I started my educational journey at the TK Aghia Wacana and graduated.
+I studied from 2014 and graduate at 2016, then, I continued to SDN Kebonagung at the year 2016 before graduated in 2022.
 After that, I went to study in SMPN 1 Puri at 2022 until 2025.
-Lastly, I studied at SMKN 1 Dlanggu until now.
+Lastly, I studied at SMKN 1 Dlanggu until this moment.

 5. Past Experiences